ethsgo/aoc/README.md

     npx hardhat exec _01

-It prints a gas estimate and the return from the main function in the contract.
+It prints a gas estimate and the result from the main function in the contract.

 To run the JS solutions: